 How to file a West Virginia annual report

 Running a company in West Virginia means staying compliant with the state's annual reporting requirements.
-Every year between January 1 and June 30, nearly all entities registered with the West Virginia Secretary of State must submit an annual report through the online portal.
+Every year between January 1 and June 30, nearly all entities registered with the West Virginia Secretary of State must submit an annual report under WV Code §59-1-2a.
+Most entities file online through the One Stop Business Portal, which the Secretary of State describes as the primary filing method.
+Paper filing remains available in narrow circumstances, including entities registered under the Medical Cannabis Act, which cannot use online payment due to federal banking restrictions.

 The form updates your principal office address, current registered agent, and the people who manage or own your business.
-This filing isn't optional: whether your company generated significant revenue or didn't earn a penny last year, you still owe the report and the accompanying fee.
+This filing is not optional: whether your company generated significant revenue or earned nothing last year, you still owe the report and the accompanying fee.

 Who must file?

 If you're registered with the West Virginia Secretary of State, you need to file an annual report.
-The state requires nearly every domestic or foreign entity to update its information each year, regardless of business activity.
+The state requires nearly every domestic or foreign entity formed on or before December 31 of the prior year to update its information each year, regardless of business activity.

 Required entities include: